Yaniv Konchitchki Lion,

 overall macroeconomic activity).

-the relationships between financial reporting, valuation, and the macroeconomy.
 I have published my work in

 top-tier academic and practitioner journals, and consistently received